Mark-Bing-Wychock/Remarkable-Woman-Sleep-Study/README.md

 5. Rise Time (Morning After Date-Night) - Wakeup time of the following night in HH:MM:SS AM/PM format.
 6. Sleep Duration	- Duration of sleep in HH:MM:SS format.
 7. Sleep Duration (Seconds)	- Duration of sleep in numeric seconds.
 8. Stimulants	- Type of stimulant consumed in the morning.
-Options: Coffee, Tea, Decaf, None
+(Coffee, Tea, Decaf, None)
 9. Amount of Liquid (mL) - Amount of stimulants consumed.
 10. Rested (corrected) - Binary (Yes/No) sleep quality metric.
 Collected on wakeup of following day, but recorded on the date of the actual sleep.
 11. Before Sleep Mood (Happy, Sad, Anxious, Agitated, Content, Calm) - Generalized mood before going to sleep.